 Step 3 – Decide on Budget

-Once you’ve worked out what’s mandatory and what’s just nice to have, decide what you’re willing to spend on fundraising software that meets your needs, and eliminate the systems that are too expensive.
+Once you’ve worked out what’s mandatory and what’s just nice to have, decide what you’re willing to spend on fundraising or membership management software that meets your needs, and eliminate the systems that are too expensive.
 Pricing is typically contingent on ticketing sales volume, and the most common fee structure is a per-ticket fee, which can get expensive during years of high sales volume.
 However, there are still a few vendors that offer flat pricing for their software.
 With flat pricing, you have the advantage of knowing what you’ll pay on a yearly basis.
 Sumac is one that does offer flat pricing.

 Tip: It’s important to remember that the price of the software is just one piece, and often the smallest part, of the “total cost of ownership.”
 Ask vendors what is included in the pricing (upgrades, training, hardware, ticket stock, etc.) so you have an understanding of what exactly you are paying for.
 Many solutions have additional costs for user licenses, technical support, updates, usage, or even additional hardware to support the solution.